 - Hand-tighten bolts in a crisscross pattern.

-- Use a torque wrench to tighten bolts gradually in increments.
+- Use a torque wrench to tighten in controlled increments and multiple passes.

-- Inspect the connection and perform a pressure test.
+- Inspect the joint and perform a pressure test before returning it to service.

 Testing the Repair